Endless-Range/stand-for-hemp/TO-DO.md

 ### Website Data Enhancement
 - [ ] Highlight which representatives are up for reelection
 - [ ] Highlight which representatives are actually trying to get rid of the ban
+- [ ] Add BlueSky social to footer

 ### BlueSky Automation
 - [ ] Set up BlueSky API access